abpuccini/maternal-mortality-project/README.md

 ### Model Creation and Selection ###

-For a complete view of all our tested machine learning tested models please click this [link](https://github.com/abpuccini/maternal-mortality-project/tree/main/machine_learning/model_testing)
+For a complete view of all our machine learning tested models, please click this [link](https://github.com/abpuccini/maternal-mortality-project/tree/main/machine_learning/model_testing)

-To better visualize our data and select the optimal model, we seperated our large comprehensive dataframe into two distinct datasets: Maternal Mortality Stratified by Race & Maternal Mortality without Race:
+To better visualize our data and select the optimal model, we separated our large comprehensive dataframe into two distinct datasets: Maternal Mortality Stratified by Race & Maternal Mortality without Race:

 ### First Dataset